 It will help you run your payroll throughout the year.
 It is designed

-for employers with nine or fewer employees, and you can use it to work
+for employers with 9 or fewer employees, and you can use it to work

 out payroll deductions and then report payroll information online in

 real time.
 Basic PAYE Tools will:

 - record your employees' details